 In recognition of Domestic Violence Awareness Month (DVAM), First Step will be hosting its 15th annual Candlelight Vigil “Out of the Shadows, Beacons of Light in the Darkness” on Tuesday, October 24th, 2017, from 6:00 pm to 7:30 pm at the Wellington Banquet and Conference Center (5200 Kell West Blvd.
 Wichita Falls, TX).
+Light refreshments will be served from 5:30 pm to 6:00 pm.
+The program will begin promptly at 6:00 pm.
 Registration for this event is required due to limited seating.
-Registration will end October 4th, 2017.
-To register for the candlelight vigil, click here.
+Registration will end October 18th, 2017.
+To register for the candlelight vigil, click here, or RSVP by phone at 940-723-7799.
 There is no cost to attend, but as always, we rely on the generosity of the community to continue offering our services to our clients.
 Click here to make a donation.

 During DVAM, our aim is to highlight some of the major issues faced by survivors, and to honor those who have passed away as a result.
 Domestic Violence thrives in silence and only together can we heal our communities by speaking up, speaking out and letting our voices be heard collectively.